go-pluto/infrastructure/README.md

 Simply run `./connect.sh`.
 Before that ensure that you're connected to the right GCP project. `gcloud config list --format='value(core.project)'`.

 Connect to the federation by merging `.kube/config` with the contents of `gopass pluto/gke/federation-kubeconfig`...
+Don't forget to run `kubectl config use-context federation` afterwards.